-They are especially well-suited to care for people with medical problems (for example, asthma, diabetes, arthritis, osteoporosis, or obesity) who wish to begin an exercise program, improve their fitness, and reduce risks to their health.
+They are especially well-suited to care for people with medical problems (for example, asthma, diabetes, arthritis, osteoporosis, or obesity) who wish to begin an exercise program, try testosterone boosters, improve their fitness, and lose weight with otc diet pills.

 From the initial injury to getting you back on the field or out on the trail, Carolina West Sports Medicine is there for you and your team!